cs-uob/COMS10014/docs/assessment.md

 You must bring your student ID card to the exam and place it on your table for the invigilators to check.

 <!-- You must bring yourself to the exam, on time.
 We had cases in previous years where students turned up late and were refused entry, and got a zero mark as a result. -->

-## Exam Format

-The exam consists of multiple choice questions that will closely follow the questions laid out in the problem sheets.
-If you feel comfortable with the problem sheets, you are ready for the exam!
-Do not be fooled into thinking that a multiple choice exam is easier, the exam will still test your ability to work with the skills you have developed throughout the unit, it won't be sufficient to memorise key terms!

 <!-- The exam will use a format that I call "rapidmark" in which you write your answers in pencil in boxes on a pre-printed answer sheet.
 Question formats could include, among others: